• Skip to primary navigation

 How to make pickled onions

 Pickled onions and spicy pickled onions, like this recipe are easy.
 The basic recipe is to dissolve sugar and salt in a vinegar/water mixture.
-Thinly slice your onions and add them to the pickling liquid you made.
-Make sure they're submerged.
+Thinly slice onions and add them to the pickling liquid you made.
+Cover completely.

 Refrigerate for at least 30 minutes, but they're better after sitting for longer.
 They'll last a couple weeks, especially if you use a clean fork to remove them from the pickling liquid.